lgrcia/prairie/README.md

 ## Overview

 **Prairie** is neither meant to replace traditional IDEs nor develop pipelines from scratch.
-Instead, it is designed as a **functional tool** that goes on top of your **libraries, class, functions** and complement your pipelines with rich and extandable **interactive widgets**.
+Instead, it is designed as a **functional tool** that goes on top of your **libraries, class, functions** and complement your pipelines with rich and extendable **interactive widgets**.

 Main features include:

-- Draging and dropping your existing class/functions **directly from your python files**
+- Dragging and dropping your existing class/functions **directly from your python files**

 <p align="center">
   <img src ="doc/functions.gif" />